Basics & Rules

-What is an exemption?
-What are the exemption limits proposed by the Indian Government?
+What are the exemption limits proposed by the Government?

-- Only supplies sold within the state and free supplies are covered under the exemption.
+Only supplies sold within the state and free supplies are covered under the exemption.
 All other supplies require registration.

-Under what conditions are exemptions NOT applicable?
+Under what conditions are there NO exemptions?

 Taxable persons in the following situations will have to register irrespective of their turnover:

-- Casual Taxable Person
+Casual Taxable Person

-- Individual who is required to pay under the Reverse Charge Mechanism
+Individual who is required to pay under the Reverse Charge Mechanism

-- Non-resident Taxable Person
+Non-Resident Taxable Person

-- A person who is required to deduct tax (such as an e-commerce operator)
+A person who is required to deduct tax (such as an e-commerce operator)

-- A person who supplies goods or services as an agent of any other person.
+A person who supplies goods or services as an agent of any other person

-- Input Service Distributor
+An Input Service Distributor

-- Every e-commerce operator
+Any e-commerce operator